InterWorkAlliance/Sustainability/vem/supply/ccp.md

 - Clear Removals:
   - N2O: <=0
   - CH4: <=0
-- Co-benefits: one or more from a list
+- Co-benefits: One or more options from a list of the added benefits we get above and beyond the direct benefits of a more stable climate.
 - PA-Compliance:
   - Corresponding Adjustment